ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/getblock-ton-api.md

 ![**GetBlock_account_endpoints**](/img/docs/getblock-img/unnamed-3.png)

-Now, you can use these URLs to interact with the TON blockchain, query data, send transactions, and build decentralized applications without the hassle of infrastructure setup and maintenance.
+Now, you can use these URLs to interact with TON Blockchain, query data, send transactions, and build decentralized applications without the hassle of infrastructure setup and maintenance.

 ### Free requests and user limits